LiquidFenrir/ofdm_txrx/README.md

 # OFDM_TxRx

 Simple application of what I learned about the OFDM signals technique, here for posterity and backing up.
-Lets you encode a byte stream (no more than 65536 long, though not tested above 2000 or so) in packets of 160 (NFFT with cylic prefix) samples, with some headers and footers to help.
+Lets you encode a byte stream in packets of 160 (NFFT with cylic prefix) samples, with some headers and footers to help.
 Resistance to noise is nil.
 Possible improvement path.

 ## Usage

 Simple API demonstrated in `source/main.c`, the logic itself would benefit from more comments... probably later
+See `example_screenshot.png` for a showcase of scramble/no-scramble being incompatible.

 ## License